Food Safety

 Key Points

 - Pasteurization kills harmful bacteria and viruses by heating milk to a specific temperature over time.
-Pathogens that can be found in raw milk—such as Salmonella, E. coli, and Listeria—can cause serious illness.
-While good practices on farms can reduce contamination, they don’t guarantee safety.
+Pathogens that can be found in raw milk such as Salmonella, E. coli, and Listeria can cause serious illness.
+Good practices on farms can reduce contamination, but they don’t guarantee safety.
 Pasteurization has helped safeguard American public health for more than 100 years.

 - Milk and milk products produced and processed in the United States are the world’s safest because of the milk safety programs in place, which includes pasteurization.

-- Pasteurized milk offers the same nutritional benefits, without the risks of raw milk consumption.
+- Pasteurized milk offers the same nutritional benefits, without the risks, as raw milk consumption.